ComponentKitchen/core-component-mixins/extensible/ReadMe.md

 Once `this.super()` returns a prototype, the desired method can be inspected to see if it exists and, if so, to invoke it.
 The above ES6 code can be safely transpiled to ES5.
-While this syntax is obviously much more verbose than the native ES6 version, it's nevertheless helpful to be able to use Extensible mixins in ES5.
+While this syntax is obviously more verbose than the native ES6 version, it's nevertheless helpful to be able to use Extensible mixins in ES5.

 Composition vs inheritance